bryanwayb/js-html/README.md

 ```

 Notice that I used `jshtml`, but the help says `js-html`.
 You can use both as they are both registered to the same command.
-This was done to since the project name is registered as `js-html`, but referred to as `jshtml`.
+This was done since the project name is registered as `js-html`, but referred to as `jshtml`.

 ****
 How It Works
 ==
 The engine itself is pretty simple, practically to the point where it's almost unfair to call it an engine at all and more of an extension library.
-There are 4 stages to rendering a script: compilation, context initialization, runtime compilation, lastly execution/rendering.
+There are 4 stages to rendering a script: compilation, context initialization, runtime compilation, and lastly execution/rendering.

 Input scripts are compiled directly to JavaScript code, with the text sections being passed as strings to the `process.stdout.write` function.
 Take the following input:
 ```html